usnistgov/800-63-FAQ/faq-v1.md

 <a href="#q-b4">Q-B4: What is verifier impersonation resistance?</a>
 <a href="#q-b5">Q-B5: Is password expiration no longer recommended?</a>
 <a href="#q-b6">Q-B6: Are password composition rules no longer recommended?</a>
-<a href="#q-b7">Q-B7: Is use of knowledge-based authentication permitted?
+<a href="#q-b7">Q-B7: Is use of knowledge-based authentication permitted?</a>
+<a href="#q-b8">Q-B8: What should be in the list of common memorized secrets that is described in SP 800-63B section 5.1.1.2?</a>

 *Federation and Assertions*
 <a href="#q-c1">Q-C1: What is an attribute reference and an attribute value, and why are these terms used?</a>